-Every year, all properties in the Borough of Swindon are sent a household enquiry form (HEF).
-Although no one is obliged to vote, the law does require that the HEF is returned.
-The current Register of Electors was published on Saturday, 1 December 2018.
+Although no one is obliged to vote, the law does require that a canvass is carried out annually for all properties in the Borough of Swindon.
+The current Register of Electors was published on 1 December 2020.

 Individual electoral registration (IER)